 How much money do you spend on food?
 How does that compare to how much you spend on recreation?
 We are always trying to save money by cutting our grocery budget.
 Yet we spend freely on non-essentials.

 Quality food should be a top priority.
 And your budget should reflect that (though finding ways to save on real food is always good).

 What about health care?
 Do you hope that you stay healthy?
 Or do you invest in your health by spending money on preventative care, like visits to the chiropractor, herbs and supplements, essential oils and exercise equipment?
 This type of spending will actually prevent more health care costs in the future.

 Let’s dig even deeper.

 What are you willing to do to your body?
 There are many optional medical interventions these days that people do without much thought.
-Male and female sterilization, vaccines, circumcision, gallbladder removal (it’s often not necessary, though doctors are quick to suggest it).
+Male and female sterilization, circumcision, gallbladder removal (it’s often not necessary, though doctors are quick to suggest it).

 Even overexercise and extreme diets are often not in line with caring for your body.
 They can do more harm (stress) than good.
 We’re so focused on dieting and looking a certain way that we forget to nourish and care for our bodies.
 They are God’s temple after all.